flux-framework/flux-core/doc/man3/JSON_PACK.rst

 These descriptions came from the Jansson 2.10 manual.

-See also: Jansson API: Building Values <http://jansson.readthedocs.io/en/2.10/apiref.html#building-values>`__
+See also: Jansson API: Building Values: http://jansson.readthedocs.io/en/2.10/apiref.html#building-values